 Facebook is the first social media site to hit one billion users.
-While other apps on this list offer slices of everything social media has to offer, Facebook is the all in one stop.
-You can share videos, pictures, texts statuses, links, stories, livestream and so on.
+While other apps on this list offer slices of everything social media has to offer, Facebook is the all-in-one stop.
+You can share videos, pictures, text statuses, links, stories, live streams and so on.
 It’s also the most popular social network by far—boasting more than 2.23 billion monthly active users.
 It’s the social networking site that many of us turn to when we are dealing with stress and need to vent.
 With that in mind, it’s also the first place insurance agents look when a claim is filed.

 Can social media hurt emotional distress claims?

 In addition to physical injuries, many personal injury claimants suffer emotional distress.
 Injured parties are also entitled to compensation for emotional injuries.
 Emotional distress can include:

 Even if you’re careful about what you post as far as your physical injuries are concerned, a picture with you smiling can be misconstrued as your emotional distress being a facade.

 Be careful what you post.
 Social media is a very public outlet, no matter how secure you think your privacy settings are.
 Information you post online can be easily accessed.
 If you or a loved one are filing a personal injury lawsuit, consider these do’s and don’ts:

 - Double-check your privacy settings.
 While nothing on the internet is private, you shouldn’t make it easy for insurance companies and defense attorneys to find the information.

 - Consider deactivating your accounts for the duration of your lawsuit, or until your doctor releases you because you’ve reached maximum medical improvement.